clementyang24/ELK-Stack-Deployment/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible/roles.
 - Update the playbook file to include the latest version of filebeat/metricbeat, and the hosts group you wish to install the beats to.
-- Run the playbook, and navigate your Kibana dashboard to check that the installation worked as expected.
+- Run the playbook, and navigate to your Kibana dashboard to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:
 - _Which file is the playbook?
 Where do you copy it?_
 	- [Ansible Filebeat Playbook](https://github.com/clementyang24/ELK-Stack-Deployment/blob/a5c8dfd26deb1bcfcf1e7354970d095992db8883/Ansible/filebeat-playbook.yml)
 	- [Ansible Metricbeat Playbook](https://github.com/clementyang24/ELK-Stack-Deployment/blob/a5c8dfd26deb1bcfcf1e7354970d095992db8883/Ansible/metricbeat-playbook.yml)
 	- Copy these to your /etc/ansible/roles directory within your Ansible container.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-	- Update your Ansible hosts file to specify different groups of machines which you would like to run the playbook on.
+	- Update your Ansible hosts file (found at /etc/ansible/hosts) to specify different groups of machines which you would like to run the playbook on.
 For example, by default there is a webservers group, which should contain the IPs of your DVWA Web-VM containers which you want to install Filebeat and Metricbeat on.
 Additionally, we also created an [elk] group for the ELK-server, where we used to ELK-server IP in order to specify that we wanted to use the install-elk playbook on the ELK-Server VM.
 - _Which URL do you navigate to in order to check that the ELK server is running?_
 	-http://[your.ELK-VM.External.IP]:5601/app/kibana